What is the Haemophilus Influenzae type b (“Hib”) Vaccine?

 Haemophilus influenzae type b is one of six haemophilus influenzae bacteria.
 Hib does not cause the flu.
 The bacteria is spread through contact with infected mucus or saliva and can be transferred through the air by coughing or sneezing.
 Hib mostly affects infants and children under five years old.

 The Hib vaccine is made from the polysaccharide component of the bacteria and is designed to trigger the immune system to produce antibodies against Hib bacteria.
 The antibodies that are produced protect the child from future infection.
 Hib vaccines are conjugate vaccines, which means the polysaccharide is attached to a protein, thereby increasing its immunogenicity.

 The Centers for Disease Control and Prevention (CDC) recommend the Hib vaccine as a three-to-four vaccine series administered throughout a child’s infancy, however it should not be administered before the child is six weeks old.
 While the amount of doses varies by brand, the Hib series typically begins with the first dose at two months old.
 The second dose is typically administered at four months, the third dose at six months and the final dose at 12 to 15 months old.
 It is not typically recommended for adults or older children, although it may be given to adults in advance of certain surgeries or to those with certain medical conditions.

 How is the Hib vaccine administered?

-Often, the Hib vaccine is administered with other childhood immunizations.
+Often, the Hib vaccination is administered with other childhood immunizations.
 The Hib vaccine should physically be administered intramuscularly, meaning through the skin, underneath the fatty tissue and into the muscle tissue.
 Hib vaccines should always be injected at a 90-degree angle into the deltoid muscle – which is the upper arm.
 The CDC offers guidelines as to how all vaccines should be administered.